Enchanting Padova

 At the Market

-Padova has a absolutely wonderful food market.
+Padova has an absolutely wonderful food market, one of the loveliest in all of Italy.
 Join us on a walk through it...

 Botanical Gardens

-The Botanical Gardens of Padova are amongst the oldest in the world, dating back to the 16th century.
-There's an incredibly modern greenhouse, with fascinating sections on plants from every continent, but I tend to like the old greenhouse more, it's pretty much abandoned now but it really is characteristic.
+The Botanical Gardens of Padova are among the oldest in the world, dating back to the 16th century.
+There's an incredibly modern greenhouse, with fascinating sections on plants from every continent, but I tend to like the old greenhouse more; it's pretty much abandoned now, but it really is characteristic.

 Botanical Gardens